cbeams/spring-framework-2.5.x/lib/readme.txt

 - Commons IO 1.3.1 (http://jakarta.apache.org/commons/io)
 - required at runtime when using Spring's CommonsMultipartResolver (by Commons FileUpload)

-* jakarta-commons/commons-javaflow.jar
-- Commons JavaFlow 20060411 (taken from JasperReports 1.2.8 distribution)
-- required at runtime when using Spring's JasperReports support (by JasperReports)

 * jakarta-commons/commons-lang.jar
 - Commons Lang 2.2 (http://jakarta.apache.org/commons/lang)
 - required at runtime when using Spring's OpenJPA support (by OpenJPA)